fozer15/Fitness-Management-App/README.md

 - cd client
 - npm start

 (React Server will get started automatically on Port 3000.
 You can access it through this url http://localhost:3000/.
-It may take a while to render the UI)
+It may take a while to render the UI, please be patient)

 In the second terminal, go into the server directory and start the server application using the following commands: